GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Success Criteria

 - You have all the SLOs created.
-- You have created atleast 1 SLO through the Monitoring API.
+- You have created at least 1 SLO through the Monitoring API.

 ### Learning Resources